Heritage Defense of the CSA

 In Defense of Gen. Forrest

 Gen. Forrest is the subject of a very old hoax that has been around since the War.
 There is no truth to the rumor that he was ever a 'leader of the kkk' or that he was a racist.
 When he was called to appear at the 1871 US Congressional Committee that investigated the charges of his rumored involvement with that group, he was building a railroad with most of his workers being blacks, whom he paid better wages than other companies were paying whites.
 He worked to promote civil rights for blacks, and for all men; his speech to the Pole Bearers is proof of that.
+That 1871 Committee cleared Forrest of all charges.

 Here's part of the transcript of Forrest's testimony to that 1871 hearing: